Student Volunteer Internship Security Forms

 Welcome to the U.S. Attorney’s Office, Eastern District of New York!
 We look forward to your joining our team.
-If you have received and accepted an offer to participate in the Student Volunteer Internship Program (Law School and other Student Intern Programs) in our district, you will be required to complete a security clearance application, and have this clearance approve prior to your entrance on duty.
+If you have received and accepted an offer to participate in the Student Volunteer Internship Program (Law School and other Student Intern Programs) in our district, your participation will be contingent on a favorable evaluation of your background by the Department of Justice’s Office of Attorney Recruitment and Management, which reviews student intern background materials.
+You will be required to complete a security clearance application and have this clearance approved prior to your entrance on duty.
 Below is a checklist describing the items that we require you submit to process your security clearance.
-It can take several weeks to obtain your clearance once you submit your application.
+It can take 6-8 weeks to obtain your clearance once you submit your application.

 PLEASE FOLLOW ALL INSTRUCTIONS CAREFULLY!

 Contact our office as soon as possible if any of the following items apply to you as your security package will require additional documentation and may take longer to process: summonses (can include speeding tickets or other moving violations, open container violation), arrests, income tax issues, drug use, etc. With respect to summonses you will need documentation from the local jurisdiction that issued the summons to show that a fine was paid, community service completed or the matter dismissed.
 The information requested must include a letter of explanation addressing each derogatory issue.

 1) E-QIP Application-This online security application must be completed immediately.

 SF-85 (2 forms) Please read the instructions attached here.
 Once completed, the two signature pages will need to be printed, signed, and emailed in PDF form.